Centurion's servant

 To do God's will, we must not deny our will because our will is a fundamental fact within us.
 It is the will that creates our identity; and the Lord loves our identity, because the Lord loves us individually.
 The Lord does not take away our will from us, but we must enlighten our will so that we become capable of carrying out His will.
 It is necessary to ask Jesus insistently: “Lord, give me your wisdom so that I can know your will”.
 This request is inherent in the Our Father, which teaches us to ask “Our Father […] your will be done” or “Show me your will so that I can follow it”.
 And the Father responds to this request by giving us the ability to recognize Jesus, so that by obeying Jesus the will of the Father is done.

-It might seem complicated but it is not so much that the parable gives as an example its success by a pagan.
-That pagan (the centurion) who never attended any school to understand what the relationship with God should be like, but who nevertheless had this great gift within himself, the gift of recognizing Jesus and of recognizing the strength of his word because it is the Word of God.
-This interior attitude must push the will to say: "Lord, I only want to do your will, let me know your will".
+It might seem complicated, but it is not so much that the parable gives as an example its success by a pagan.
+That pagan (the centurion) who never attended any school to understand what the relationship with God should be like, but who nevertheless had this great gift within himself, the gift of recognizing Jesus.
+He also recognized the strength of his word because it is the Word of God.
+This interior attitude must push the will to say: “Lord, I only want to do your will, let me know your will”.
 Only in this way will he manifest his will to us and make us understand that the will of God is in Jesus and that we must live according to his gospel.
 This will be the point of arrival, it will be our Christmas, because it will be the moment in which Jesus will be born within us.
 And He will infuse us with his wisdom, guide our will and infuse us with the gift of the Spirit.
 And everything that previously seemed impossible will become possible.